bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

       - *"All sorts of development can be funded with a Software Tax"*
       - *"People with new ideas could distribute programs as [free software], asking for donations from satisfied users"*

-+ Purely non-profit fundraising style was initial funding ideas.
++ Purely non-profit fundraising style was initial funding idea.

 # Initial Development